 Bio-Techne has adopted a Supplier Code of Conduct which incorporates our policies on conflict minerals; it is posted on our website at www.Bio-Techne.com.

-Internal Team: Bio-Techne’s Protein Platforms division has established a management system for Conflict Minerals.
-Our management system is sponsored by the division Vice President of Operations as well as individuals from relevant functions within the division such as purchasing and manufacturing engineering.
-The team is responsible for implementing our conflict minerals compliance strategy and reports to the division Vice President of Operations and the division Senior Vice President.
+Internal Team: Bio-Techne’s Analytical Solutions division has established a management system for Conflict Minerals.
+Our management system is sponsored by the segment Vice President of Operations as well as individuals from relevant functions within the segment such as purchasing and manufacturing engineering.
+The team is responsible for implementing our conflict minerals compliance strategy and reports to the Vice President of Operations and the division Senior Vice President.

-Control Systems: Controls include, but are not limited to, our Code of Conduct, which outlines expected behaviors for all Bio-Techne employees, our Supplier Code of Conduct, and our requests that suppliers provide us with Conflict Mineral information, including the completion of the CFSI Conflict Minerals Reporting Template (Template).
+Control Systems: Controls include, but are not limited to, our Code of Ethics and Business Conduct, which outlines expected behaviors for all Bio-Techne employees, our Supplier Code of Conduct, and our requests that suppliers provide us with Conflict Mineral information, including the completion of the CFSI Conflict Minerals Reporting Template (Template).

 Supplier Engagement: With respect to the OECD due diligence guidance to strengthen engagement with suppliers, we are utilizing our Purchasing and Supply Chain department at several sites to contact suppliers.
 We continue to develop a supplier communication package to assist with the education of our suppliers.
 As we enter into new contracts, or our contracts renew, we are adding a clause to require suppliers to provide information about the source of conflict minerals and smelters.
 For those suppliers with whom we contract through purchase orders, we will be seeking cooperation through enhanced purchase order terms and our policies.